Your Ultimate Nonprofit Accounting Software Comparison

 Key Takeaways

-• ✓ Cloud-based solutions offer greater accessibility and often lower IT overhead.
+• ✓ Cloud-based solutions offer flexibility, accessibility, and often more robust security for nonprofit data.

 How It Works